isha0803/E-commerce-Website-html-css/README.md

 ## Overview

->This Project is done at internship studio and by thier guidelines.
+>This Project is done at internship studio and by their guidelines.

 >The project is to design a E-commerce website.

->All the copyrights and rights goes to Saicharan Gouru(Myself designer of this website).
+>All the copyrights and rights goes to ESha Fasge(Myself designer of this website).

 >This project satisfies all the minimal characteristics given by the internship studio like image slider,home page,categories,about us,contact us,search box and etc...